Adnatull/donatebox/README.md

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

+# Instructions

+  * You need to manually create a user in admins table because there is no option to register as admin.
+  * To check current donation request you need to login as admin and to do that the url is [`localhost:4000/admin`](http://localhost:4000/admin)

 Ready to run in production?
 Please [check our deployment guides](http://www.phoenixframework.org/docs/deployment).

 ## Learn more